rbromulo/ebookreader/README.md

 AuJur E-Book Reader for Android
 ========================================================

 AuJur E-Book Reader is a free, open-source ebook reader.
-It is licensed under the GPL-V3 license and based on PageTurner.
+It is licensed under the GPL-V3 license.

 ![AuJur E-Book Reader Sample Screenshot][1]